ihmeuw/ScrollyTeller/README.md

 };

-/** create the ScrollyTeller object to validate the config */ const myScrollyTellerInstance = new ScrollyTeller(myScrollyTellerConfig);
+/** create the ScrollyTeller object to validate the config */ const myScrollyTellerInstance = new ScrollyTeller(storyConfiguration);

 /** parse data and build all HMTL */ myScrollyTellerInstance.render();